 Electrocardiography (ECG) and echocardiography

-If people might have a blunt heart injury, an ECG Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more is usually done to check for abnormal heart rhythms.
+If people might have a blunt heart injury, an ECG Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more is usually done to check for abnormal heart rhythms.
 Sometimes doctors also check the blood for substances (serum markers) released by the damaged heart.

-Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more is done, sometimes in the emergency department.
+Echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more is done, sometimes in the emergency department.
 Echocardiography may show abnormalities in the way the heart's walls move.
 It may also show blood or fluid around the heart, or rupture of a heart wall, or damage to a heart valve.

 Treatment of Blunt Cardiac Injury